polkadot-fellows/xcm-format/README.md

 - `NotHoldingFees = 19`: Used by `BuyExecution` when the Holding Register does not contain payable fees.
 - `TooExpensive = 20`: Used by `BuyExecution` when the fees declared to purchase weight are insufficient.
 - `Trap(u64) = 21`: Used by the `Trap` instruction to force an error intentionally.
 Its code is included.
+- `IncorrectVersion = 22`: Used by the `Dispatch` instruction when pallet of the correct version is not found.